-Still, while this is a common experience, there are those of us that just refuse to deal.
-Often sighting that we are “too busy” to take a moment to figure out why we are going down the rabbit hole.
+Still, while this is a common experience, there are those of us who just refuse to deal.
+Often claiming that we are “too busy” to take a moment to figure out why we are going down the rabbit hole.

 Listen to other people tell their story at: The Depression Files

-This can be especially true for those who have a mental health condition.
+This can be especially true for those who have a mental-health condition.
 I for one was just such a person.
 I mean, who wants to entertain the idea that they are somehow vulnerable?
-Stigma is such a scary monster, the very thought of addressing one’s illness, can freeze one into a solid block of oppression.
+Stigma is such a scary monster, and the very thought of addressing one’s illness can freeze one into a solid block of oppression.

 A good diet, exercise and down time can all help one dampen down your depressive symptoms, boost your mood and make the wider world seem way less overwhelming.
 These actions are applicable to other mental health conditions, like anxiety, PTSD, etc.